alexhanson/intercom/README.md

 http://intercom.com/grant?code=YOUR-SUPER-SECRET-GRANT-CODE
 ```

 ...and you'll start a grant period of the specified length.
-(Hey, we're not trying to win any awards here.)
+During this period, the intercom server will respond to all calls on your behalf, granting access blindly.